Exercise calorie calculator – How many calories did I burn?

 Select your choice of exercise or exercises

-If you want to see your total calories burnt for a walk, a run and a swim for example you can select each.
+If you want to see your total calories burned for a walk, a run, and a swim — you can select each.
 You can add up to 10 exercises.

 Specify the time you did this exercise in hours or minutes

-Be sure not to put 20 in the hour box for a 20-minute workout!
+Be careful not to put 20 in the hour box if you only did 20 minutes!

 Calculate